Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/README.md

 ## 📝Logging

-Built Upon [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit), everything is logged and recorded for after-match analysis
+Built Upon [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit), all sensor inputs are logged and recorded for after-match analysis.

 ## 👁️Vision